Preds Look to Bounce Back After Loss at Nissan Stadium - NewsBreak

 Preds Look to Bounce Back After Loss at Nissan Stadium

+The Predators fell to the Lighting at their first-ever home game outdoors this past Saturday and hope to get back on track this...williamsonsource.com

-The Predators fell to the Lighting at their first ever home game outdoors this past Saturday and hope to get back on track this week.
+The Predators fell to the Lighting at their first-ever home game outdoors this past Saturday and hope to get back on track this...williamsonsource.com

-They will play two games on national TV this week against the Kraken (16-34-5) and Sharks (24-23-6).
-If they want to make the playoffs they need to win these important games.
-The Preds have fallen from 2nd all the way to 4th place in the Western Conference in a matter of weeks.

-The game against Seattle will be played Wednesday, March 3rd at 9:00 PM on TNT.
-The San Jose game will be on ESPN+ this Saturday, March 5th at 7:00 PM.

 Comments / 0